 Stay in Local Accommodation

 Where you stay in Niue can determine how connected you feel to the local culture.
 It’s no surprise that staying in a resort or in a remote private villa away from civilisation will make you feel disconnected – which is what those accommodations aim for, giving people a tranquil getaway.
-Nevertheless, they won’t make you feel like you’re having a cultural experience, that’s for sure.
+On the other hand, they won’t make you feel like you’re having a cultural experience.

 While there are no homestays in Niue just yet, a way you can experience more of the Niuean culture is by staying in Alofi or one of the villages in accommodations run by locals.
-Typically, guest houses are run by locals, also providing a budget option for your stay.
+Typically, guesthouses are run by locals, which also provides a budget option for your stay.
 Not only will you have hosts who can provide local insights, but you’ll also see other locals in the villages with who you can interact.
-Furthermore, guesthouses like the Matapa Guest House offer their own cultural experiences, from uga hunting to preparing an umu.

 Niue’s culture tours are informative and authentic.
 You never feel like you’ve been put on a show with Niue’s tours being a laidback experience.
-There are several cultural tours in Niue focussing on different aspects, whether it’s uga hunting, nature, carving, village life or something else.
+There are several cultural tours in Niue focussing on different aspects, whether it’s uga hunting, nature, tropical gardening or something else.
 The lack of rehearsed speeches, however, means that tour-goers will get a lot more out of the experience if they ask lots of questions, so bear this in mind when doing a tour in Niue.

 Visit Places of Cultural Significance